Vonng/pigsty/docs/PARAM.md

     pg_cluster: pg-test
 ```

 All other params can be inherited from the global config or the default config, but the identity params must be **explicitly specified** and **manually assigned**.
-The current PGSQL identity params are as follows: